You might need to identify the the most common operating system and browser combination used to access a site when doing the following:

 - Click Search.

-- Once you start seeing results, check the Fields pane on the left-hand side of the screen and scroll down until you see the http_user_agent field.
+- After you start seeing results, check the Fields pane on the left-hand side of the screen and scroll down until you see the http_user_agent field.
 This field is logged by almost every type of webserver and describes the type of browser and device the user was using while navigating the site.
 Click the field to open the field dialog box.

 Your search should look like this: